HaoQu59/UrbanSTC/README.md

 # Result

-We evaluate our method on TaxiBJ in four different time periods with different proportions of training data.
+We evaluate our method on TaxiBJ in four time periods with different proportions of training data.
 The main experimental results are shown as follows:

 ![Image text](https://github.com/HaoQu59/UrbanSTC/blob/main/img/results.png)